 Learn about the role equity compensation can play in your estate and legacy planning, and how proper planning can help ensure a smoother transition of assets to the ones you love.

 You probably have some ideas about how to put the equity compensation awards that you’ve received at work to use.
-These might range from building an emergency fund, buying a home, paying down debt or bolstering your retirement savings.
+These might include building an emergency fund, buying a home, paying down debt or bolstering your retirement savings.

 They’re all great options, but if you’re already on track to meet most of your short- and long-term financial goals, it may be time to think about how equity compensation may fit into your estate and legacy planning in order to help benefit your loved ones, now and in the future.

 Your first reaction may be, “Isn’t estate planning only for wealthy or elderly people?”
 This is a common misconception.
-In reality, almost everyone needs some form of estate and legacy planning, which can consist of a Will, trust(s), and gifting strategies.
+In reality, almost everyone needs some form of estate plan, which can consist of a will, trust(s) and gifting strategies.
 Thoughtful planning helps ensure that assets end up with the people and organizations you care most about—and that they are used for the purposes you intend, like assisting adult children in purchasing a first home or helping grandchildren pay for college.

 Let’s take a look at a few of the most important considerations when factoring equity compensation into your legacy and estate planning.